jkoelker/claude-desktop-native/README.md

 ## Overview

-This unofficial AUR package brings Claude Desktop to Arch Linux natively, allowing you to use Anthropic's AI assistant on your Linux machine without virtualization or emulation.
+This unofficial AUR package brings Claude Desktop to Arch Linux natively, allowing you to use Anthropic's AI assistant with MCP servers on your Linux machine without virtualization or emulation.

 ## Attribution